 As a neuro nurse who was frequently using a penlight to look at patient’s pupils, I’ve tried quite a few penlights.
 You want one that isn’t too bright and isn’t too dim.
 I’ve found that most labeled “nurse penlight” or “doctor’s penlight” with pupillary measurements printed on the side are frequently too dim.
 And I found that a lot of those heavy-duty LED lights were way too bright.

-My favorite is one that can be clipped right on your badge reel (pictured below) so that you never lose it and can grab it in an instant.
+My favorite is one that can be clipped right on your badge reel so that you never lose it and can grab it in an instant.
 They’re lightweight enough to go on your badge reel and not weigh it down and very affordable.
-If you scroll back up to my photo with my badge reel, you can see I’ve got a black one on.

 However, if you want more of a traditional penlight, my favorite penlight is an Energizer Pen Light in Silver.
-I couldn’t find it on Amazon for a decent price, but you can get them at Office Depot.
+It is a little pricey but worth every penny if you ask me.

 Nurse pro-tip: People steal awesome pen lights and stethoscopes all the time.
 Mark yours with nail polish or something that won’t wash/rub off.
 That way if someone walks off with your penlight (I’m looking at all of you neurologists and neurosurgeons right now!) it’s clearly yours.